kosolabs/koso/README.md

 ### Server Github access (old)

 Rather than using our personal key and since we only need read access, we use [Github Deploy Keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys) to authenticate with Github from our server.

+## Backups

+[psql_backup.sh](backend/scripts/psql_backup.sh) exports backups of our Postgresql DB to cloud storage.

+The script is ran by a daily cron and logs are available at `koso-psql-backups/backups.log`.

+Backups are stored in GCP cloud storage bucket named `koso-psql-backups`.
+The bucket has soft deletion and object versioning configured, along with lifecycle rules to delete objects after 30 days.

+### Restore

+TODO